nickzoic/nick.zoic.org/art/micropython-webusb/index.md

 [CDC](https://en.wikipedia.org/wiki/USB_communications_device_class)
 which is designed to mimic a serial port.

+(okay, so 460800 is pretty practical for the genuine DevKitC ... most of the eBay specials are a little more special though ...)

 The bottleneck becomes the serial link between ATMega and ESP32.
 With short traces, this could maybe be pushed to work at 1 or 2 Mbit/s.
 Another alternative would be to have the ATMega hold the ESP32 in reset while it directly